 - effective and influential contributors

 - skilled communicators

-The seven aspects complement each other and different combinations of attributes will be used in different contexts throughout our students' and graduates' lives, both within and outside their career, academia and citizenship.
+The seven aspects complement each other.
+Various combinations of the attributes will be used in different contexts throughout our students' and graduates' lives, within and beyond their career, academia, and citizenship.

 University of Edinburgh Graduate Attributes: Mindsets